QuantiusBenignus/voluble/README.md

 ```

 (provided that we did not modify the voluble script to use something other than play or aplay, or spd-say).
 Please, note that speech dispatcher takes a few seconds to 'gracefully' shut down after receiving the SIGINT.
 If we find ourselves too often a subject to this punitive action, creating an alias `shutup='pkill --signal SIGINT (ap|p)lay'` in .bashrc (.zshrc, etc.) will help.
-**NEW: The new menu item "Stop Speaking" in the GUI can now be used instead**
+**NEW: The new menu item "Stop Speaking" in the GUI can now be used instead.**

-**Try using the text summarization function on a foreign language text!
-The LLM will translate it to the language of the prompt (English used in voluble)**
+**COOL FEATURE: Try using the text summarization function on a foreign language text (that news article in a language you wish you kenw)!
+The LLM will translate it to the language of the prompt (English used in voluble, change as needed)**

 ### To-Do